 Spyder is a powerful scientific environment written in Python, for Python, and designed by and for scientists, engineers and data analysts.
-It offers a unique combination of the advanced editing, analysis, debugging, and profiling functionality of a comprehensive development tool with the data exploration, interactive execution, deep inspection, and beautiful visualization capabilities of a scientific package.
+It features a unique combination of the advanced editing, analysis, debugging, and profiling functionality of a comprehensive development tool with the data exploration, interactive execution, deep inspection, and beautiful visualization capabilities of a scientific package.

 Core building blocks of a powerful IDE

 Work efficiently in a multi-language editor with a function/class browser, code analysis tools, automatic code completion, horizontal/vertical splitting, and go-to-definition.

 Harness the power of as many IPython consoles as you like within the flexibility of a full GUI interface; run your code by line, cell, or file; and render plots right inline.

 Interact with and modify variables on the fly: plot a histogram or timeseries, edit a dateframe or Numpy array, sort a collection, dig into nested objects, and more!

 Extend Spyder's functionality with these awesome plugins!

 For more advanced users who want a detailed guide to many different methods of obtaining Spyder, please refer to our full installation instructions, and check out our release page for links to all our installers.
 These approaches are generally intended for experienced users only, so we recommend sticking with Anaconda unless you know exactly what you are doing on your own.